kaosnyrb/Mundusform/README.md

 # cell snapshot tool

-I suck at building rooms.
-Skyrim is full of pre built rooms.
-The cell snapshot tool will record the current cell information for use as blocks.
+Creating blocks by hand is time consuming, so instead the cell snapshot tool can capture all the references in the current cell.

+With a few simple rules new blocks can be created rapidly.
+The snapshot tool also works with the player navmesh tool, allowing quick layout of block navmeshes.